Contributor to S.L.U.G. Magazine, 15 Bytes, and Southwest Contemporary

 A Perspective of Nature, now on view at Alpine Art & Frame in Salt Lake City, brings together four artists—Sarah Ashley Peterson, Laura Hope Mason, Jodi Steen, and Matthew Hassing—whose works channel the restorative power of the natural world into the places we live and gather.
 At a time when the world can feel heavy, these paintings offer an antidote: light, air, and color drawn from quiet horizons and open skies.

-Rethinking Rural/Urban Dichotomies at the Epicenter Spring Summit
+Rethinking Rural/Urban Dichotomies at the Epicenter Summit

 Utah is home to an art scene that stretches across the state, with subversive art pockets in unlikely places, but sometimes, Salt Lake City’s presence eclipses work and communities in smaller towns.
 Just outside of Moab is one such unassuming town, sandwiched between the prismatic Book Cliffs and the dusty railroad tracks—Green River.
-With a population of just under 1,000, Green River hosts the arts organization Epicenter, whose founders worked in Green River as AmeriCorps volunteers.
+With a population of just under 1,000, Green River hosts the arts organization Epicenter, whose founders worked as AmeriCorps volunteers.

 David Rios Ferreira and Denae Shanidiin: Transcending Time and Space